Nelitarnia/WO3U-speedrun-guide/character-notes.md

 His air charge attack might work decently for wallzipping in WO3 since it has a long animation.

+Efficacy + Vigor is arguably the best combination of traits for increasing your damage output once your weapon and stats have been maxed out, so it might sometimes be worth it in individual level runs to take Huang Zhong into your team simply for the passive damage boost he provides.

 ## Hundun

 - Power / Impact + Thrift